gemfire/gemfire-developer-website/content/blog/security-manager-basics-authentication-only.md

 ---
+title: "GemFire Security Manager Basics: Authentication-Only"
 date: 2022-02-03
-description: This is a basic implementation of the GemFire security manager for an authentication-only system.
 lastmod: '2022-02-03'
-topic: Security Manager Basics
-topicgroups: "Products"
-title: "GemFire Security Manager Basics: Authentication-Only"
-grouptitle: "GemFire Security Manager Basics: Authentication-Only"
-layout: topic
 team:
 - John Martin
-title: "GemFire Security Manager Basics: Authentication-Only"
 type: blog
+description: This is a basic implementation of the GemFire security manager for an authentication-only system.
 ---

 [VMware GemFire](https://tanzu.vmware.com/gemfire) is an in-memory data grid that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
 Starting with GemFire 9.0.0, the `SecurityManager` interface was introduced to manage the authentication and authorization mechanisms in a single place, simplifying the implementation and interactions with all components in a consistent manner.